MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Experiments

 \subsection{Ablation Study}

-We study which components of MVP-LAM are responsible for action-centric latent actions.
-We ablate (i) the human video dataset in the MVP-LAM training mixture and (ii) the cross-viewpoint reconstruction term in $\mathcal{L}_\mathrm{MVP\mbox{-}LAM}$.
+We study which components of MVP-LAM are responsible for action-centricity by ablating (i) the human video dataset and (ii) the cross-viewpoint reconstruction.
 All ablations use the same LAM architecture and training hyperparameters, and follow the same evaluation protocol as Section~\ref{sec:mi_eval}.

 \paragraph{Is the human dataset beneficial to MVP-LAM?} Table~\ref{tab:action_centricity} shows improved action-centricity on Bridge V2 when human videos are included in MVP-LAM training.
 In particular, the model trained with human videos outperforms the robot-only baseline on both MI and NMSE.
 This suggests that including human videos during MVP-LAM training can improve action-centricity.
 We hypothesize that training MVP-LAM solely on robot data leads to overfitting due to limited motion and scene diversity.
-The diversity of motion and backgrounds in robot dataset is highly limited as it is collected in relatively controlled settings.
-Since LAMs tend to encode factors that explain large frame-to-frame variation in the transitions ~\cite{latentaction_learn}, such limited diversity can increase the risk that the LAM encodes incidental variations in addition to the agent's motion.
-Meanwhile, human videos provide substantially higher diversity in both motions and scenes, which makes such incidental variations less predictive and encourages the model to prioritize motion as the dominant source of transition, leading to more action-centric latent actions.
+LAMs tend to encode factors that explain large frame-to-frame variation in the transitions.
+Since robot data is collected in relatively controlled settings, the diversity of motion and backgrounds is highly limited, which can increase the risk that the LAM encodes incidental variations in addition to the agent's motion.
+Meanwhile, human videos provide substantially higher diversity in both motions and scenes, which makes such variations less predictive and encourages the model to prioritize motion as the dominant source of transition, leading to more action-centric latent actions.

-\paragraph{How does cross-viewpoint reconstruction affect MVP-LAM?} Table~\ref{tab:action_centricity} shows that removing $\mathcal{L}_\text{cross}$ reduces action-centricity, as reflected by lower MI with ground-truth actions and lower action prediction accuracy of MVP-LAM without cross-viewpoint reconstruction.
-This suggests that training on multi-view videos with self-viewpoint reconstruction alone is insufficient to learn action-centric latent actions.
-The observed action-centricity of MVP-LAM is therefore primarily associated with the cross-viewpoint reconstruction objective, rather than multi-view training alone.
+\paragraph{How does cross-viewpoint reconstruction affect?} Table~\ref{tab:action_centricity} shows that removing $\mathcal{L}_\text{cross}$ reduces action-centricity, as reflected by lower MI with ground-truth actions and higher NMSE of MVP-LAM without cross-viewpoint reconstruction.
+This suggests that training on multi-view videos with $\mathcal{L}_\mathrm{self}$ alone is insufficient to learn action-centric latent actions.
+The observed action-centricity of MVP-LAM is therefore primarily associated with the cross-viewpoint reconstruction, rather than multi-view training alone.